Afernan413/DrawForMeApp/DrawApp/DrawApp/README.md

 - **Print-friendly output:** When you print your artwork, the active pixel highlight is suppressed so printed images look clean without the editing outlines.

 - **UI polish:** The brush preview and brush stats have been improved for clarity, and the brush menu/flows were simplified so common actions are easier to find.

-If you'd like, I can also:

-- Add a short in-app help screen that calls out these changes.
-- Wire Undo to a specific on-screen button or keyboard shortcut (Ctrl+Z/Ctrl+Y).

-For developers and power users, technical details are still available in the `src/` folder (see the Quick Links at the top of this README).

----

-_If you prefer the old detailed changelog kept in this README, I can restore it to a separate `CHANGELOG.md` file instead._